chiefsmurph/music-friends/README.md

 # music glossary

-- download all your favorite songs in mp3 format
+- hear all the hits!
 - organize and share your playlists with friends
-- coming soon: download entire playlists of mp3's with a single click

 ## done